-- LET 1323-Police Organization and Administration.
+- LET 1323 Police Organization and Administration.
 Introduction to principles of organization and management as applied to law enforcement agencies; introduction to concepts of organizational behavior, administration of staff units, personnel recruitment, training, and discipline with relationship of agencies and the public.
-Three semester hours. - LET 1333-Police Organization and Administration II.
+Three semester hours. - LET 1333 Police Organization and Administration II.
 Study of line activities of law enforcement agencies with emphasis on the patrol functions and the prevention of crime; includes traffic investigations, juvenile, vice and other specialized units.
 Three semester hours.
-LET 1323 prerequisite. - LET 1353-Internship in Law Enforcement.
+LET 1323 prerequisite. - LET 1353 Internship in Law Enforcement.
 Internship in an approved law enforcement or correctional agency under supervision of the agency concerned and school instructor.
 Written report required of student and written evaluation of student made by agency furnishing training.
-Three semester hours. - LET 1363-Introduction to Corrections.
-This course is intended to give the student an overview of the correctional field: its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system and future prospects.
-Three semester hours. - LET 2323-Criminal Law-Evidence.
-Criminal evidence for the law enforcement officer furnishing a practical insight into the rules of evidence; kinds of degrees; and considerations governing the admissibility of evidence in court.
-Three semester hours. - LET 2333-Criminal Investigation I. Principles involved in the investigation of crimes; crime scene searches and care of evidence; surveillance and undercover work; interrogation of victims, witnesses and suspects; obtaining confessions and written statements; and report writing.
-Three semester hours. - LET 2343-Criminal Investigation II.
+Three semester hours. - LET 2323 Criminal Law-Evidence.
+Criminal evidence for the law enforcement officer furnishing a practical insight into the rules of evidence; kinds of degrees; and considerations governing the admissability of evidence in court.
+Three semester hours. - LET 2333 Criminal Investigation I. Principles involved in the investigation of crimes; crime scene searches and care of evidence; surveillance and undercover work; interrogation of victims, witnesses and suspects; obtaining confessions and written statements; and report writing.
+Three semester hours. - LET 2343 Criminal Investigation II.
 Use of scientific techniques in investigation; investigate problems in major crimes; arrests, apprehensions, and raids; fingerprinting, rules of evidence and testifying in court.
 Three semester hours.
-LET 2333 prerequisite. - LET 2413-Administration of Criminal Justice.
+LET 2333 prerequisite. - LET 2413 Administration of Criminal Justice.
 A study of the legal concepts and procedures, including laws of arrest and search warrant procedure, beginning with the issuance of legal process to ultimate dispositions, including informations, indictments, arraignments, preliminary hearings, bail, juries and the trial.
-Three semester hours. - LET 2513-Law Enforcement and the Juvenile.
+Three semester hours. - LET 2513 Law Enforcement and the Juvenile.
 The role of police in juvenile delinquency and control.
 The organization, functions and jurisdiction of juvenile agencies; the processing and detention of juveniles; juvenile care disposition and juvenile statutes and court procedures.
 Three semester hours.